- Your home doesn’t suit you anymore?

 Whether you retire for good or go on to an encore career, many of us seriously consider aging in place.
 In other words, we want to continue living safely, independently, and comfortably in our own home or at least in the familiar surroundings of a supportive community.

-We can help you develop a SAFE plan for doing so if that is your preference.
+If that is your preference, we can help you develop a SAFE plan for doing so.
 As a result, you’ll make new discoveries about adapting a home for aging in place or converting

 First of all, a sloppy plan for aging in place can put you at risk for your safety.
 Additionally, it can leave you isolated — removed from family and loved ones, alone in a non-supportive community, and in a struggle to access essential services.
 Your Seniors Real Estate Specialist will help you avoid that.